amruth-k99/recent-activity-frontend/README.md

-# POC for Recent Activites Assignment
+# POC for Recent Activities Assignment

 ### by Amruth Kuntamalla

 This repo consists of the frontend part of the solution hosted on Vercel.

-> NOTE: For the backend repoitory: https://github.com/amruth-k99/amruth-blogs-backend
+> NOTE: For the backend repository: https://github.com/amruth-k99/amruth-blogs-backend

 ## Features

 - The project uses SSR and Incremental Static Rendering(ISR) to generate new blogs.
 - Configured for SEO with Open Graph(OG) tags and title tags for all the Static sites generated
-- A user can create a post and commnent to any post
+- A user can create a post and comment to any post
 - A user can check his activities in the homepage grouped by date

 ## Tech Stack

 - [Next JS] - A React Framework
-- TypeScript - Strongly-typed JavaScript
+- [TypeScript] - Strongly-typed JavaScript
 - [Tailwind] - CSS framework
-- [node.js] - evented I/O for the backend
+- [node.js] - event-driven I/O for the backend
-- [MongoDB] - Persistant Database
+- [MongoDB] - Persistent Database
 - [AWS Serverless Application Model(SAM)] - To deploy functions to AWS Lambda
 - [Vercel] - Hosting the frontend

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

 ## Installation